What Does the P0132 Code Mean?

 Install the new sensor and connect the electrical connection.
-Then re-connect the negative terminal of the battery and start the engine.
-Reset the trouble code using the OBD2 scanner and hopefully, it will not return.
+Then reconnect the negative pole of the battery and start the engine.
+Reset the error code with the OBD2 scanner and hope it does not return.

 O2 Oxygen Sensor Replacement Cost

-The average cost to the replace the O2 oxygen sensor comes around $250.
-The sensor itself cost about $117 whereas the labor cost is approximately $150.
-The pricing may vary depending on the car model and make.
+The average cost of replacing the O2 oxygen sensor is about $250, the sensor itself costs about $117, while the labor cost is about $150.
+Prices may vary depending on the vehicle model and brand.

 Should I Repair the P0132 Trouble Code Right Away?

-The P0132 trouble code does not result in a serious drivability issue but it should not be ignored for too long as it reduces the vehicle’s fuel consumption and your vehicle will start emitting harmful pollutants.
+Although error code P0132 does not cause a serious driveability problem, it should not be ignored for too long, as it reduces the fuel consumption of the vehicle and your vehicle will start to emit harmful pollutants.

 Recommended Tools to Fix P0132 Code